Calculating Branch Circuit Size for Electric Tankless Water Heaters

 - Can I use the old circuit from my tank-style water heater?

-- In almost all cases, no. A standard tank water heater typically uses a 30-amp circuit with 10 AWG wire.
-An electric tankless water heater has a much higher maximum amperage draw, often requiring a 50 amp breaker, 60-amp, or larger circuit with correspondingly larger conductors (e.g., 6 AWG or 4 AWG copper).
+- In almost all cases, no. A standard tank water heater commonly uses a 30‑amp circuit with 10 AWG copper.
+A whole‑house electric tankless water heater has a much higher maximum amperage draw and will typically require much larger conductors and breakers (for example, 2/0 AWG or larger and 150 A–200 A OCPD, or multiple circuits) depending on the unit.
+Always confirm with the appliance nameplate and NEC requirements.

 - What is the risk of using the wrong wire gauge (AWG)?

-- Using an undersized wire gauge (AWG) for the circuit’s amperage is extremely dangerous.
-The wire’s resistance will cause it to overheat, which can melt the insulation and create a fire hazard.
-It also leads to excessive voltage drop, causing the appliance to perform poorly and potentially shortening its lifespan.
+- Using an undersized wire gauge (AWG) for the circuit’s ampacity is dangerous: the wire can overheat, damaging insulation and creating a fire hazard.
+It also increases voltage drop, which reduces appliance performance and can shorten equipment life.

 - Is a service panel upgrade always required for a tankless water heater?